Forms and Opportunities for Engaged Practice

 Featured Calls to Action

-- The David Suzuki Foundation offers comprehensive resources for engagement at the local government level.
+- The David Suzuki Foundation (Canada-based) offers comprehensive resources for engagement at the local government level.
 View guides on assessing your local government’s climate plan and working with local leaders on climate action.
 You can also check out their Act Locally page.

 - U.S.-based Interfaith Power and Light shares upcoming actions on their Public Policy Page.